RafaaAli/RAFAAALI/README.md

-A Dental graduate who's passionate about technology .
+ A Dental graduate who's passionate about technology .i'm in a mission to transform healthcare through innovative solutions

- I'm in a mission to transform healthcare through innovative solutions My roots in community service began with medical convoys across Sudan, where I witnessed firsthand the challenges of delivering healthcare in resource-limited settings.
+ My roots in community service began with medical convoys across Sudan, where I witnessed firsthand the challenges of delivering healthcare in

+ resource-limited settings.
   These experiences ignited my curiosity about how technology could bridge critical gaps in medical access.